I think we can all agree:

 In the previous month I was having a hard time keeping up with emails and messages from readers.

 I was getting overloaded and I spent a lot of time replying which ended up just been hidden away in someones inbox.

-So my solution to this was to integrate a forum into the site and get people to post questions there.
+So my solution to this was to install a WordPress forum plugin into the site and get people to post questions there.